marvinIsSacul/mylms-timetable-plus/CONTRIBUTING.md

 Please follow these coding standards when contributing to the project:

 - Use clear and concise comments to explain your code.
-- Ensure that your code is properly indented and formatted.
+- Ensure that your code is properly indented and formatted (using `npm run lint`).
 - Use descriptive function and variable names.